-In the preceding section, we examined spatio-temporal models featuring independent spatio-temporal interactions.
-In this section, we introduce a model that incorporates shared interactions among incidence and mortality, with the objective of enhancing the estimates for less prevalent cancer sites.
+In the preceding section, we examine spatio-temporal models featuring specific spatio-temporal interactions for each health outcome.
+In this section, we introduce a model that incorporates shared spatio-temporal interactions among incidence and mortality, with the objective of enhancing the estimates for less prevalent cancer sites.

-Our initial approach involves adopting the shared component model \citep{held2005} to define the spatio-temporal interaction effect.
-Therefore, we maintain the shared component model for the area and the time effect for each health outcome $d$ as in the previous section, but we add a shared component model for the interactions.
+Our initial approach involves adopting the shared component model \citep{held2005} to define the spatio-temporal effect.
+Therefore, we maintain the shared component for the area and the time effect for each health outcome $d$ as in the previous section, but we add a shared component term for the spatio-temporal effect.
 Then, we assume that the log rates, $\log r_{itd}$, have the following decomposition

 where $\varrho$ is a scaling parameter and $\boldsymbol{\chi}$ is the shared spatio-temporal interaction with the following priors

 where $\mathbf{Q}_{\chi}$ has any of the structure matrices defined by \cite{knorr2000}.